merkle-open/generator-nitro/generators/app/templates/project/.githooks/readme.md

 This command is executed on every npm install.
 Every file in this directory will be installed in the git hooks directory (`.git/hooks/`) if:

-* the git hooks directory exists
+* the git hooks directory exists and we are in the root of the git repository
 * the filename is a valid hook name
 * there is not an existing user hook (hooks installed with this script will be replaced with the current version)